Fumio Inagaki: Research Initiatives

-Dr. Inagaki's research has advanced knowledge of microbes that live beneath the ocean floor.
+Inagaki's research has advanced knowledge of microbes that live beneath the ocean floor.
 He was the first to report the vertical and geographical distribution of microbes in deeply buried marine sediments of the Pacific Ocean Margins.
 He used stable isotope tracing experiments to show that cells in deep subseafloor sediments are metabolically active.
 Inagaki has developed new techniques and instrumentation for ocean drilling.
 He was a co-chief on the International Ocean Drilling Program Expedition 337 on board the vessel Chikyū.
 They set a world record for scientific drilling, reaching 2,466 meters below the seafloor off Shimokita Peninsula of Japan in the northwest Pacific Ocean.
 The expedition showed the existence of microbial life in coal sediments down to almost 2.5 kilometers beneath the seafloor.
 In 2016, Inagaki was a co-chief on IODP Expedition 370 to the Nankai Trough, located about 120 kilometers off the coast of Japan.
 The research group drilled 1.2 kilometers down, to where sediment and rock reach temperatures of 130 °C, to determine the temperature limits of subsurface life.

 In 2006 Inagaki and colleagues reported the finding of a submarine lake of liquid carbon dioxide.